What is the Profit and Loss Statement (P&L)?

 Example Profit and Loss Statement (P&L)

-Below is an example of Amazon’s 2015 – 2017 P&L statement, which it calls it’s Consolidated Statement of Operations.
+Below is an example of Amazon’s 2015-2017 P&L statement, which they call the Consolidated Statement of Operations.
 To learn how to analyze these financial statements, check out CFI’s Advanced Financial Modeling Course on Amazon.

 Image: CFI’s Amazon Financial Analysis Course.